ioneone/jfarm/logs/2-Phaser-3-Game-Development-Resources.md

 # Phaser 3 Game Development Resources

-In this tutorial, you will learn some of the important concepts and tools for game development.
+In this tutorial, you will learn some of the important things to know to develop a Phaser 3 game.

 ## Phaser Documentation and Community